pantrypoints/sp/content/en/research/countries/china/xi/chapter-09f.md

 Whether from the perspective of historical experience or from the perspective of promoting reform and development, it is necessary to adhere to the patriotic united front for a long time.

-The patriotic united front is the united front led by the Communist Party of China, and upholding the party's leadership is the fundamental political guarantee for doing a good job in united front work.
+The patriotic united front is the united front led by the CCP, and upholding the party's leadership is the fundamental political guarantee for doing a good job in united front work.
 The party's leadership over the united front is primarily political leadership, including leadership over political principles, political orientation, and major principles and policies.
 The